 Regarding international cooperation in research, NRIFSF of Japan, sponsored by Ajinomoto Group Corporate, had conducted skipjack tagging project in the waters off Japan since 2009 to study the migration route of skipjack.
 As it is believed that some tagged skipjack off Yonaguni were harvested by Taiwanese fishermen, NRIFSF proposed to work with Taiwanese scientists to recover tags on skipjack.
 In 2016, Taiwan began to assist the cooperation program on tag recovery.
-There were five tags recovered and returned to NRIFSF as by the end of 2019.
+There were 5 tags recovered and returned to NRIFSF as by the end of 2019, but no tag recovered during 2020.